dreinstein/Codegenerator-Cplusplus/README.md

 # simpleCodegenerator
-Codegenerator for c++ in a simple way
+Codegenerator for c++

+Chain tool:
+QtCreator 4.0.2
+Qt 5.7.0

 Project is driven by TTD with google mock

+Status:
 August 2016:
 Algorithms to generate code ready: classes